True confessions of a clinically depressed medic

 At the end of the spiral, I find myself slumped on the couch for days on end with an open Microsoft Word window on my laptop, with nothing but a title at the top of the page.
 But instead of writing, I’m doing drive-by witticisms on Facebook at 3 a.m., because making funny and sarcastic comments via keyboard is what passes for human interaction when I am depressed.
 It’s easier than making a real human connection — easier, and infinitely more unhealthy.

-Don’t deny it, fix it
+Don’t deny depression, fix it

 My depression was easy to deny.
 I never felt suicidal, never had feelings of worthlessness, never wallowed in the proverbial dark pit of despair.
 I just had … nothing.
 No energy.
 No creative spark.